 If you’re completely stuck for ideas, check out Kopywriting Kourse’s Subject Line Generator Formula.
-This awesome tool lets you input a copy and then spits out huge list of email subject lines.
+This awesome tool lets you input a copy and then spits out a huge list of email subject lines.

-CoSchedule’s Headline Analyzer is another useful if you want to see how compelling your subject lines are.
+CoSchedule’s Headline Analyzer is another useful tool if you want to see how compelling your subject lines are.
 While it’s been designed for article headlines, it can help you write more powerful subject lines that captivate your audience.

 What kinds of email subject line styles have worked best for your email newsletters?
 Let us know in the comments below!